 They all waited till the problem was really bad before calling me.

 These clients all “waited it out,” hoping things would magically resolve — or because they just didn’t know what else to do, or where else to turn.
-And I get it — an animal communicator such as myself usually receives a call only after every other option has been exhausted for their pet: blood work and x-rays that didn’t show any issues, multiple, inconclusive check-ups, scatter shot attempts to locate their missing dog or cat, weeks of indecision over euthanasia, or years of unhappiness with strange and anxious behavior.
+And I get it — an animal communicator such as myself usually gets contacted only after every other option has been exhausted for their pet: blood work and x-rays that didn’t show any issues, multiple, inconclusive check-ups, weeks of indecision over euthanasia, or years of unhappiness with strange and anxious behavior.

 The support I give you also helps you with “outside of the box” thinking for other solutions — and I often make suggestions for options you probably haven’t considered.
 It is always helpful to have an unbiased opinion from an objective outsider — particularly if you are a single “pet parent.”